PTC Benefactors and Community Leaders Honored

 Dr. Ray Brooks, president of PTC, thanked the donors on behalf of the students.

 Special recognitions were made for two long-time supporters of the college.
-Aaron Industries, Inc. in Clinton and Capsugel in Greenwood were honored with special awards.
+Eaton Corporation in Greenwood and AdvanceSC were honored with special awards.